windelbouwman/ppci/docs/compiler.rst

 The intermediate representation (IR) of a program de-couples the front end from the backend of the compiler.

-See :doc:`reference/ir` for details about all the available instructions.
+See :ref:`ir` for details about all the available instructions.